vijayjoshi24/ea-agent-skills/README.md

 Postgres and publishes events to Kafka.
 External: Stripe for billing, SendGrid for email.
 ```
 → Agent renders a C4 Context diagram.
-Click any element to drill into Container level.
+Click any element to drill into the Container level.

 **Write an ADR**
 ```